DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 Some MSVC configuration and platform combinations were observed to have inconsistent properties, causing build issues.
-These issues are resolved is steps 6 and 7, which apply updates to the added projects.
+These issues are resolved in steps 6 and 7, which apply updates to the added projects.

 ### Installation Steps